Vickouma77/alx-backend-python/0x01-python_async_function/README.md

 ## Learning Objectives
 ### General

+* async and await syntax
+* How to execute an async program with asyncio
+* How to run concurrent coroutines
+* How to create asyncio tasks
+* How to use the random module
 * How to write an asynchronous generator
 * How to use async comprehensions
 * How to type-annotate generators